shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-intellitrace-debug-published-cloud-services.md

 <properties
-   pageTitle="Depuración con IntelliTrace y Visual Studio de un servicio en la nube publicado | Microsoft Azure" description="Depuración con IntelliTrace y Visual Studio de un servicio en la nube publicado" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"
+   pageTitle="Debugging a published cloud service with IntelliTrace and Visual Studio | Microsoft Azure" description="Debugging a published cloud service with IntelliTrace and Visual Studio" services="visual-studio-online" documentationCenter="n/a" authors="TomArcher"